 The CDS Documentary Essay Prize honors the best in documentary photography and writing in alternating years: one year, photos; one year, writing.
 The focus is on current or recently completed work (within the last two years) from a long-term project—fifteen images; fifteen to twenty pages of writing.

-Submissions for CDS Documentary Essay Prize in Photography will be accepted from November 1, 2013, to February 15, 2014.
+Submissions for the 2017 CDS Documentary Essay Prize in Writing will be accepted from November 1, 2016, to February 15, 2017.

 The winner will be publicly announced in June 2017.

 Honorable Mentions were awarded to Ofir Barak for “Mea Shearim,” a portrait of the fifth settlement outside the walls of the Old City of Jersualem, and Soohyun Kim for “Guryong Village in Seoul,” an exploration of a “shantytown” situated in Seoul, Korea’s wealthiest district.

 There were 9 other finalists for the 2016 CDS Documentary Essay Prize in Photography, selected from nearly 220 entries:

 Jeremiah Ariaz, “Trail Riders”

 Jacobia Dahm, “Journey Through the Balkans”

 Ayala Gazit, “ Was It a Dream”